MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Setting up a posting account in Microsoft Dynamics GP

-Use the Account Maintenance window to set up posting accounts that weren’t included in the default chart of accounts you loaded.
-To make changes to existing accounts, see *Modifying a posting account* ; to delete accounts you don’t need, see *Deleting a posting account* .
+Use the Account Maintenance window to set up posting accounts that weren't included in the default chart of accounts you loaded.
+To make changes to existing accounts, see *Modifying a posting account* ; to delete accounts you don't need, see *Deleting a posting account* .

 **To set up a posting account in Microsoft Dynamics GP:**